Top 10 Tips to Building a Successful STEM Grant Proposal

 Your cover letter needs to bring your project to life.
 It needs to be engaging, well written, and it needs to find ways to accentuate every aspect of your request.
 Karen Dutro and Suzanne E. Coffman say, “Tell a good story.
 Make your need compelling. ...
 If your population isn’t what they are looking for, tell them what they should be looking at in your community” (Dutro and Coffman).

-The project abstract needs to be persuasive.
-It’s a summary of your budget, needs, goals and objectives, all within a few paragraphs.
-This will be the reviewer’s reference point — the document they visit for quick information and answers.
 Show the funders a very short timeline of what, how and when something is going to happen, and how it will closely follow the budget.
-Utilize plain language — the person reading the material may not have the same understanding of math and science you have.
+Use plain language, keeping in mind your readers may not have the same understanding of math and science you have.
 If done correctly, both of these documents will get the funder as excited about your STEM activities as you are.

 8. Answer The Question